nvklaxmikanth/ann-for-regression-xg-boost-for-classification/README.md

 # ANN-for-regression

-Artificial Neural Network for regression
+Artificial Neural Network for regression to predict power consumption